 This Handbook is designed to provide a wide-ranging and comprehensive, though not exhaustive, coverage of statistical concepts and methods.
 Unlike a Wiki the Handbook has a more linear flow structure, and in principle can be read from start to finish.
 In practice many of the topics, particularly some of those described in later parts of the document, will be of interest only to specific users at particular times, but are provided for completeness.
 Users are recommended to read the initial four topics — Introduction, Statistical Concepts, Statistical Data and Descriptive Statistics, and then select subsequent sections as required.

-Navigating around the PDF or web versions of this Handbook is straightforward, but to assist this process a number of special facilities have been built into the design to make the process even easier.
+Navigating around the PDF, ePUB or web versions of this Handbook is straightforward, but to assist this process a number of special facilities have been built into the design to make the process even easier.
 These facilities include:

 •Tests Index — this is a form of 'how to' index, i.e. it does not assume that the reader knows the name of the test they may need to use, but can navigate to the correct item by the index description